(This is Part 17 of Dr. Pagtakhan's column, Medisina at Politika, on Covid-19.)

 The resurgence could be due to a “number of bad apples,” as Premier Doug Ford of Ontario had alluded to.
 Said the Toronto Star’s editorial: “COVID restrictions – A few bad apples = thousands of lost jobs,” and concluded with the message: “Pay attention to Public Health.”

-Now into its 9-month of contagious journey since the first patient outside China was diagnosed in Thailand on January 13, COVID-19 has continued to cast its shadows of illness and death.
+Now into its 9-month of the contagious journey since the first patient outside China was diagnosed in Thailand on January 13, COVID-19 has continued to cast its shadows of illness and death.
 But its gravity is reflected not only in the enormous human toll – physical and psychological illness and death – but also in the countless loss of livelihood, interruption of schooling, shutdown of many social activities, and the freefall of the economy.
 Worse, we see no end in sight.

 The world’s total deaths have surpassed the million marks.
 For Canada, the two-week changes came to over 2,100 cases and 25 deaths daily.
 USA has remained the epicenter – both in caseload and deaths - averaging nearly 49,000 cases and 660 deaths daily.